Subchapter C: ATHLETICS (1205-1210)

 (2) School equipment shall not be used for non-school teams/leagues.

 (g) COACHING RESTRICTIONS.
 For non-school competition school coaches shall not schedule matched games for students in grades 7-12 from their attendance zone.
 School coaches may assist in organizing, selecting players and coaches, and may supervise school facilities for non-school league play.
 School coaches shall not coach or instruct students in grades 7-12 from their school district attendance zone in the team sports of baseball, basketball, football, soccer, softball or volleyball.
-For the 2021-2022 school year, a one year pilot program will allow basketball coaches to coach their high school team during the TABC June Summer Showcase event only.
+A pilot program will allow basketball coaches to coach their high school team during the TABC June Summer Showcase event only.
 School coaches shall not supervise facilities for non-school activities on school time.
 Refer to Section 1201.

 - Section 1210: ANABOLIC STEROID TESTING

-(a) As a result of the passage of Senate Bill 8 by the 80th Texas State Legislature, the UIL is required to implement an anabolic steroid testing program and adopt rules for its administration.
-The testing program will:
+(a) As a result of the passage of Senate Bill 8 by the 80th Texas State Legislature, the UIL implemented an anabolic steroid testing program and adopt rules for its administration.
+In 2015, the legislature voted to terminate funding for the program.
+While the rules and laws pertaining to the program remain in effect, the UIL no longer conducts random anabolic steroid tests due to the absence of funding, which initiates the testing protocol.
+The testing protocol includes:

 (1) test student-athletes in grades 9-12 for the presence of anabolic steroids in their bodies at multiple times throughout the school year;